TareqK/Compiler-Construction-Course/Notes/languageTranslation.markdown

 > A Translator is an Algorithm Which Translates the Source Code Into
 > a Target Code.

-so basically, The process is :

-> Source Code -> Translator -> Target Code.

-In Reality, the process is more nuanced, but that is the basic flow.

 If the source code is an assembly language program, and the target code is a machine language program, the translator is called an **Assembler**.
 If the source code is a high-level language program, and the target